 To Uncle Matthew, Davey, and dearest Jassy, thank you for being the most lovable characters I have met this year.
 This book felt like being invited to a cosy family dinner and feeling immediately at home.
 I also just love the Radletts for their hatred of modern minimalist house decor (!!).
 The ending, though.
 Not expected.
 Nor necessary.
 My heart was broken, but I still loved the book with my entire being.

 As much as Kimi acts like your stock-standard YA protagonist, the journey which she embarks on romantically and personally was sweet and endearing to read.
 The descriptions of the food!
 Places!
 Emotions!
-And Akira is the perfect book boyfriend, much to the despair of my perpetual singlehood.
+And Akira is the perfect book boyfriend, which I loved and detested at the same time.
+I think Kimi's grandparents were the best part though.
+Especially her grandad.
+Fun read overall :)

 I absolutely adore this style of charming, humorous writing.
 This is probably my lifestyle bible in all honesty.
 Frugality runs in my veins and it was immensely comforting to know that there are other humans ditching the ideas of happiness we've been force-fed for the simpler pleasures of life.